 We would take the eggs and see who could throw their egg the farthest.
 I am pretty sure since I had 3 older brothers, that I never won that contest.
 We never had plastic eggs either; they didn’t seem to be the thing back then.

-Below is a picture of the biscuits with the marshmallow inside. the seam of the biscuit is on the bottom.
+Above is a picture of the biscuits with the marshmallow inside.
+The seam of the biscuit is on the bottom.
 After they break, they rise a little and come together.
 They look like a cute flower in the round pan.
+Something this simple can become a tradition and something that your children will remember.

 So, I hope that you get a chance to make gooey cinnamon biscuits and to be honest with you, they would be really good for Easter breakfast too.
 They are very simple to make and you can double them if you need a few more.

-i hope that you are getting ready for Easter and that you remember that it was Easter that made everything possible.
-I love Easter and I love teaching with things that are symbolic so that we you can have memories and kids can remember things better, not only kids, grandma’s too.
+I hope that you are getting ready for Easter and that you remember that it was Easter that made everything possible.
+I love Easter and I love teaching with things that are symbolic so that way you can have memories and kids can remember things better, not only kids, grandma’s too.